AmFontys/TheBabelBridge-TowerOfTongues/Documents/Research/dor/alphabet.md

 ## Is it in Unicode

-I will write every writing system that is also included in Unicode as this my main method of translating the different scripts and so people don't have to install special scripts for it.
+I will write every writing system that is also included in Unicode as this is my main method of translating the different scripts and so people don't have to install any special scripts to see the scripts and play them.
+It also helps that for databases its a basic requirement to support it.

 **Adlam**, **Arabic**, **Armenian**, **Balinese**,
 **Batak**, **Bengali**, **Braille patterns**, **Cham**,